 Book a tour experience to see the Orangutans in Kuching rather than visiting the Orangutan sanctuary in Borneo?!

-Seeing the incredible Oranguans here is an amazing experience but it is also hard work spotting them sometimes and often hard to know if you are doing the right things around them.
+Seeing the incredible Orangutans here is an amazing experience but it is also hard work spotting them sometimes and often hard to know if you are doing the right things around them.
 There are many other areas around Kuching, Kota Kinabalu and other areas of Borneo that offer a much more intensive and informative look at these wonderful creatures.
-Booking a tour is a great way to learn so much more about them with the help of a knowledgable guide.
+Booking a tour is a great way to learn so much more about them with the help of a knowledgeable guide.

 Seeing these incredible creatures in their natural habitat on your own can be a little hit and miss, we did go to the nature reserve twice, once was shut and once we saw but a flash of orange!
 If you are on a limited time but don’t mind paying a little more an organised tour, such as those offered by Nature Trek, which combined not only the incredible Orangutans but many other amazing experiences Borneo has to offer might be the best way to make the most of your time on this enchanting island.

 Book your bus, plane, train or ferry for Asia & NZ here:

 Hey, you’ve got your Travel Insurance sorted haven’t you?

 Travelling and especially backpacking is a wild adventure, but make sure you are covered just incase something goes wrong, which if you’re living it up to the fullest it’s always a possibility!